marklindsey11/Solidity-Script/docs/contracts/visibility-and-getters.rst

     }

-When you declare a public state variable of a struct type, the generated getter function returns specific member of the struct as separate elements within a tuple, rather than the struct as a single object in memory.
+When you declare a public state variable of a struct type, the generated getter function returns each member of the struct as separate elements within a tuple, rather than the struct as a single object in memory.
 The members returned appear in the order they are declared in the struct, provided they are not omitted.
-Array members and mapping members within the struct are excluded from the returned tuple.
-Additionally, if the struct consists solely of array members and mapping members, no getter function will be generated.
+The mapping and arrays (with the exception of byte arrays) in the struct are omitted because there is no good way to select individual array members or provide a key for the mapping Additionally, if all struct members are omitted, no getter function will be generated.

 .. code-block:: solidity